not-sekiun/PyIris/README.md

 If you downloaded the correct pyhook wheel file it should install succesfully.

 ### I correctly created my listeners and scouts why are the scouts not connecting to my listeners?
 Since the listeners actually open ports on your machine you may have to allow the python 3 interpreter (python.exe) through your firewall so that it can actually receive connections.
+Another reason the scouts are not connecting is that your key could have changed the pre generated key prompted during a new PyIris install and run is used to authenticate and connect to the listeners.
+The scout could have been generated with a different key than the one that the listener is expecting, the ```regen``` command at the main home interface would have changed the key, alternatively you may have directly edited the resources/PyIris.cred file that contains the key

 ### Why are there more linux components (backdoor functions) than windows components...
 Well this is due to several reasons.
 First, is the problem of open source code and mulitple distros.
 Linux has many distrubutions each linux distro may be different or have a different system structure than each other linux system.
 Creating components to cover all of them is incredibly difficult.
 Secondly, is support, simply put some linux systems just dont support some functions out of the box for python.
 Lastly is the fact that the terminal in linux is much more powerful than cmd in windows, therefore a lot more things can be accomplished from the terminal than from cmd so there is no need to add extra components, your trusty linux/execute_command_bash will do the job for you.
 For example rather than adding a linux/browser component you can use the xdg-open command to open URLs its supported out of the box

 ### Why are you using a raw text protocol isn't something like HTTP less suspicious to network analyst
 Yes it is I should probably be using HTTP buuuuut I am just lazy.
 Perhaps in a future update but that requires rewriting a lot of the